The 1800 number - 1800 825 955

 Homelessness services in the North West region want to hear your ideas about how they can provide better services.
 They have developed a Poster to promote a new database they are trailling and are encouraging involvement from people who have used homelessness services.
 The database will be a list of people who have accessed homelessness services and want to help to improve them.

-In Victoria's State Government, Wendy Lovell is the Minister for Housing & Homelessness.
-You can contact Minister Lovell at her Ministerial Office:
+In Victoria's State Government, Martin Foley is the Minister for Housing, Disability and Ageing, Mental Health, Equality and Creative Industries.
+You can contact Minister Foley at his Ministerial Office:

 Level 22, 50 Lonsdale Street, Melbourne